Your First Cave Trip

 Caves are made of rock.
 However, they are far more fragile than you might think.
 In fact, they may be some of the most fragile environments on Earth.
 Crystal formations take hundreds to thousands of years to grow.
 A simple soda straw formation might be older than a massive redwood tree, yet break at the slightest touch.
 Even if the formation doesn’t break, just the tiny amount of oil transferred from your skin to the formation can disrupt the flow of water needed to keep the formation growing.

-With this in mind, the ethic of caving is to leave the cave as you found it.
+With this in mind, the ethics of caving are to try to leave the cave as you found it.
+There are even a set of Leave No Trace guidelines specific to caving.
 It only takes one person’s careless or malicious act to ruin thousands of years of nature’s work.

 There is life in a cave.
 Bats, cave crickets, salamanders and cave crayfish are some of the critters that call caves home.
 Please take special care not to disturb them.